mustmodify/collection-json.rb/README.md

 ### Template Recursion

 This is the equivalent of HTML fieldsets.
 It allows you to group fields.
+Templates can be nested within data OR in sequence.

 Although we used this to support follow-up questions, it could also be used to support sections.

+#### Template Recursion In Sequence:

 ```ruby
       CollectionJSON.generate_for('/results.json') do |api|